 You'll also be sent a letter with your results.

 If you have an aneurysm, your GP will be sent a copy of the result letter so they can discuss your results with you.

 Most men and AMAB people have a normal result, which means:

 - you won't need any further investigations or treatment

 - you won't need to be screened again, as it’s very unlikely you'll develop an aneurysm that needs treatment

 If your aorta's a little bigger than normal, you'll test positive for a small or medium aneurysm.

-Most aneurysms grow very slowly, and many men with a small or medium aneurysm never need treatment.
+Most aneurysms grow very slowly, and many men and AMAB people with a small or medium aneurysm never need treatment.
 However, it's important to check the size of the aneurysm regularly to monitor any growth as you may need treatment if it grows into a large aneurysm.

 To monitor growth, your local screening centre will invite you for an ultrasound scan every: